 Compensation for bicycle injuries

 If you have had an accident on your bicycle and someone else was at fault, you could be entitled to compensation for your injuries and distress.
 To discuss your case with our expert team, call us free on our 24-hour helpline.
-We offer no-obligation advice and our ‘no win, no fee*’ policy ensures that you are not out of pocket when you make your claim for the compensation you are entitled to.
+We offer no-obligation advice and our ‘no win no fee‘ policy ensures that you are not out of pocket when you make your claim for the compensation you are entitled to.
 You could prevent a future accident involving a reckless driver if you decide to hold them liable for your injuries.
-Call us free on 0800 689 0500 or 0333 500 0993 from a mobile phone for free, no obligation advice about making a claim.
+Call us free on 0800 689 5659, no obligation advice about making a claim.